IF YOU ARE AN A4E EMPLOYEE, THE BELOW IS NOT RELEVANT. YOU CAN JUST GO AHEAD AND ORDER THE PRODUCTS YOU LIKE.

 Bike2Work Scheme is a UK government tax incentive aimed at encouraging employees to cycle to work, thereby reducing air pollution and improving their general health.
 The scheme is already in operation and allows employees to benefit from a long term loan of a bicycle and safety equipment completely tax free.

-All our bicycle prices are including international shipping from The Netherlands to your doorstep.
-For accessories a small (international) shipping cost is applicable.
+All our bicycle prices are including international shipping from The Netherlands to your doorstep. (exclusions may apply) For accessories a small (international) shipping cost is applicable.
 Please highlight any accessories you are interested in, and we will add these to your quote request.

 NOTE: Bike2Work Scheme is one of the Governments Cycle-To-Work Scheme partners.